arm-out/RayTracer/RayTracer.md

 ## Introduction

 Ray Tracing is one of the most powerful techniques in Computer Graphics to generate photorealistic renderings.
-Some of the main shortcomings, that we even experienced when createring rasterized graphics were the absence of soft shadows, mirror and glossy reflections, inter-reflections and transparency.
-All these problems can be solved b yvarious ray tracing methods and I hope to demonstrate a couple of these in my project as well.
+Some of the main shortcomings, that we even experienced when creating rasterized graphics were the absence of soft shadows, mirror and glossy reflections, inter-reflections and transparency.
+All these problems can be solved by various ray tracing solutions and I hope to demonstrate a couple of these in my project as well.

 At its core, ray traycing works by shooting light rays from a point onto the screen image and calculating the color based on the geometry that it hits.
 Using this principle, we are able to recursively model the path that the light rays travel and simulate visuals that accurately model the way light and images work in the real world.

 ## Implementation

 To begin with, we want to be able to display images.
-Since I am using the openGL pipeline to create a rasterixed version of the image for comparisons, we can make use of the texture buffer and load our image pixels into it.
+Since I am using the openGL pipeline to create a rasterized version of the image for comparisons, we can make use of the texture buffer and load our image pixels into it.
 This way, we can simulate a "screen" and load the texture into the frame buffer to finally display the image.
 If we add random colors to the pixel array, we finally are able to get our first rendered image.

 <figure>
   <center>